Joeltronics/Monosynth/readme.md

 ## Plugin features planned for 1.0

 * Fully automatable parameters - so if you want an extra LFO, you could always use automation to act as one
 * "Underneath the panel" controls - I don't want to rely heavily on these, as accessibility is one of my main goals.
 But I also don't want the front panel to be too cluttered, so there are a few things I have in mind for "page 2".
 They could almost be treated like "mods" to a hardware synth.
-They're currently on the front panel, but they won't be staying there forever.

 ## Features not planned for 1.0